Author’s Note: This article was originally posted in November 2020 and has been completely revamped and updated to keep up with the changes.

 - AI insights that can discover data anomalies and rank your channels based on churn probability,

-- This feature is bound to deliver even more benefits in the future rollouts – I’ll be watching this space.
+- This feature is bound to deliver even more benefits in the future rollouts – I’ll continue to be watching this space.

 Google Analytics 4 and privacy features

-Google Analytics 4 has implemented some security features.
+Google Analytics 4 aims to address these challenges with new privacy-first features.
 All IPs are anonymised by default.
 The new data retention rules also aim to protect Users.

 At the same time, we have Google Signals and machine learning helping identify Users and patterns of behaviour better.

-The discussion is still alive and well and it’s good to see that Google is embracing privacy while allowing us analysts to do our job.
+The discussion on privacy is still alive and well and it’s good to see that Google is embracing privacy while allowing us analysts to do our job.

 In terms of what you do in your own organisation, you need to decide how strict you want to be within the confines of the law and whether you and your team will apply settings that respect privacy more or less.

-Google Analytics 4 doesn’t have an enterprise version equivalent to Google Analytics 360
+Google Analytics 4 has an enterprise version equivalent to Google Analytics 360

 What does upgrading to Google Analytics 4 involve?

 Google Analytics 4 comes with a brand new tracking code.
-If you’re using GTM to manage your tags, your team will need to create new tags and apply them to all your pages.
+If you’re using GTM to manage your tags (and you should), your team will need to create new tags and apply them to all your pages.

 To start the process in Google Analytics, look out for the “Upgrade to GA4” option and follow instructions from there: